springtwr/siyuan-code-tabs/README.md

    print("Hello World")
    ```

-2. Click the block menu in the upper-left corner of the code-block -> Plugin -> `Block: code-block -> tabs`, you can also
-   set a shortcut key for this function in Settings -> Keymap.
-The other two functions in the block menu perform batch conversion and restoration based on the current document.
+2. Click the block menu in the upper-left corner of the code-block -> Plugin -> `Block: code-block -> tabs`, you can also set a shortcut key for this function in Settings -> Keymap.
    ![fig2](./images/2.gif)

 3. If you need to edit the code, you can click on "Toggle to code-block" in the upper-right corner of the tab.
 After